 The role of inflammation in the development of hypertension is multifaceted.
 Besides causing endothelial dysfunction, it thickens blood vessel walls making blood flow more difficult and raising the pressure required for normal circulation.
-In consequence, blood pressure goes up with increasing inflammation.189 People with more inflammation have a 40% higher risk of hypertension.190 Many people realize that there is an association between salt intake and a rise in blood pressure.
-In fact, even though arterial hypertension is a major cause of disease-related morbidity and mortality worldwide, it is nearly absent in populations that consume natural foods containing little or no salt.191 This is partly due to fluid retention,^{192,193} but it is also due to inflammation.194 Excessive salt intake causes hypertension and kidney injury, in part, by oxidative stress that inflames the blood vessel walls and kidneys.195
+As a consequence, blood pressure goes up with increasing inflammation.
+People with more inflammation have a 40% higher risk of hypertension.
+Many people realize that there is an association between salt intake and a rise in blood pressure.
+In fact, even though arterial hypertension is a major cause of disease-related morbidity and mortality worldwide, it is nearly absent in populations that consume natural foods containing little or no salt.
+This is partly due to fluid retention, , but it is also due to inflammation.
+Excessive salt intake causes hypertension and kidney injury, in part, by oxidative stress that inflames the blood vessel walls and kidneys.